Brogdon hits OT winner as Pacers top Pelicans 118-116

 Pacers: Made 19 3s on 45 attempts (42.2%). … Doug McDermott scored 11 points. … Oladipo had his fourth 20-point outing in six games. … Turner committed his fifth foul with 8:36 left in the third quarter. … Brogdon and T.J.
 McConnell each had three steals.

-Pelicans: Ball finished with 18 points and Steven Adams had 10 points. … The Pelicans committed 18 turnovers, leading to 22 Pacers points. … New Orleans lost for the first time in three home games. … Williamson now has four double-doubles in seven games this season after registering two in 24 games as a rookie. … The Pelicans went 9 of 27 from 3-point range.
+Pelicans: Ball finished with 18 points and Steven Adams had 10 points. … New Orleans lost for the first time in three home games. … Williamson now has four double-doubles in seven games this season after registering two in 24 games as a rookie. … The Pelicans went 9 of 27 from 3-point range.

 UP NEXT